mate-academy/py-taxi-service-forms/README.md

 9. Check that you put empty lines at the end of each HTML file.
 10. Run server, open `http://127.0.0.1:8000/`, check if the information is there and if it is correct.
 11. Run `python manage.py test` to check your code results.
+12. Don't push a lot of extra files(`venv`, `pycache`, `.idea`, etc.) and don't forget to add `.gitignore` to your PR.

 ### Note: Attach screenshots of all created or modified pages to pull request.

-It's important to attach images not links to them.
+it would be better to attach screenshots to the comment, NOT in commit.
+It's important to **attach images** not links to them.
 See example:

 ![image](https://mate-academy-images.s3.eu-central-1.amazonaws.com/python_pr_with_images.png)